Coronavirus (COVID-19): Information about our service

 Subjective tests

-- Visual Reinforcement Audiometry – Generally performed on children between the ages of 6 months – 2.5 years.
+- Visual Reinforcement Audiometry – Generally performed on children between the ages of eight months to two and half years.
 Sounds of different frequencies and levels are played through either speakers or earphones.
 The child is taught to turn their head every time they hear a sound where they will then be presented with a visual reward (a flashing light or dancing puppet)

 - Play Audiometry – Suitable for children aged between two and-a-half years to six years.
 They will be asked to listen to different sounds through earphones and play a game.
 For example they may be asked to put a man in a boat every time they hear a sound or to put a ball on the stick.